00labs/huma-monorepo/doc/Huma Protocol Spec V1.md

 <span style="text-decoration:underline;">Pool Owner Commitment Rate**: **</span>the portion of the pool liquidity to be deposited by the pool owner.
 It will be represented in basis points.

 <span style="text-decoration:underline;">Evaluation Agent Commitment Rate</span>: the portion of the pool liquidity to be deposited by the Evaluation Agent.
 It will be represented in basis points.

-~~<span style="text-decoration:underline;">Min Borrow Amount</span>: The min amount that one can borrow in each borrowing transaction.
-This does not add much value, thus has been deleted. ~~

 <span style="text-decoration:underline;">Max Credit Line</span>: The max credit line allowed by the pool.
 If the credit limit approved by EA is above this line, the request will be rejected.